Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 ```
 sh workflow/1_curate_rice_GO_annotation.sh
 ```

-Now save the result files in a folder /data on local computer, and run the following code in R.
+After this step, work on local computer.
+Create two new folders: data and output. data: to save intermediate result files. output: to save the final files.
+First, save the files from Step 1 into the data folder.
+Also, run the following code in R.

 - 1.2 Prepare self-privided GO annoations for clusterProfiler function.
 (Step 1.b in the protocol)